25 Safety Schools to Consider for Your College List

 Middle 50% SAT/ACT: N/A

-Cal Poly Pomona is known for providing students with a unique learning experience due to its polytechnic approach, with polytechnic meaning “skilled in many arts.”
+Cal Poly Pomona provides students a unique learning experience through its polytechnic approach—polytechnic means “skilled in many arts.”
 Students at Cal Poly institutions are taught through experiential learning, discovery, and innovation.
-With that, Cal Poly Pomona creates many noteworthy programs.
-For example, 1 of every 14 engineers in the state of California graduates from Cal Poly Pomona.
-The school is nationally ranked for helping students achieve economic success immediately after graduation.
+A noteworthy fact about Cal Poly Pomona is that 1 out of every 14 engineers in the state of California is a graduate of the school.
+Cal Poly Pomona is nationally ranked for helping students achieve economic success immediately after graduation.

 Learn more about Cal Poly Pomona and what it takes to get accepted.